TheHive-Project/TheHiveDocs/admin/configuration.md

 This is a setting of the Play framework that is documented on its website.
 Please refer to [https://www.playframework.com/documentation/2.5.x/ConfiguringHttps](https://www.playframework.com/documentation/2.5.x/ConfiguringHttps).

 ### 11. Miscellaneous
-Case similarity algorithm need a setting that define the maximum number of similar case.
-By default it is set to 100 but in some circumstances it is not enougth.
+The case similarity algorithm needs a setting that defines the maximum number of similar case.
+By default it is set to 100 but in some circumstances it is not enough.
 In this case, you can set the setting `maxSimilarCases` in application.conf:
 ```
   maxSimilarCases = 100